sxsw/rfm/README.md

 * MyModel      # sublcassed custom modeling class, inherits settings from Rfm::Base

-You can include Rfm::Config in any object in your project and gain rfm configuration abilities for that object.
+You can include Rfm::Config in any object in your project and gain Rfm configuration abilities for that object.

 	   module MyModule
 	     include Rfm::Config